Camber (aerodynamics)

 In aeronautics and aeronautical engineering, camber is the asymmetry between the two acting surfaces of an airfoil, with the top surface of a wing (or correspondingly the front surface of a propeller blade) commonly being more convex (positive camber).
 An airfoil that is not cambered is called a symmetric airfoil.
 The benefits of cambering were discovered and first utilized by George Cayley in the early 19th century.

 Overview

-Camber is usually designed into an airfoil to maximize its lift coefficient.
+Camber is usually designed into an airfoil to raise its maximum lift coefficient CLmax.
 This minimizes the stalling speed of aircraft using the airfoil.
-An aircraft with cambered wings will have a lower stalling speed than an aircraft with a similar wing loading and symmetric airfoil wings.
+An aircraft with wings using a cambered airfoil will have a lower stalling speed than an aircraft with a similar wing loading and wings using a symmetric airfoil.

-An aircraft designer may also reduce the angle of attack of the outboard section of the wings.
-This ensures that, as the aircraft approaches the stall, the wing root stalls before the tip, giving the aircraft resistance to spinning and maintaining aileron effectiveness close to the stall.

 One recent cambered design is called the supercritical airfoil.
 It is used for near-supersonic flight and produces a higher lift-to-drag ratio at near supersonic flight than traditional airfoils.
 Supercritical airfoils employ a flattened upper surface, highly cambered (curved) aft section, and greater leading-edge radius as compared to traditional airfoil shapes.
 These changes delay the onset of wave drag.